-(1) Represents the value of stock and accelerated stock option and award vesting if the event took place on December 31, 2017.
-The value for RSUs is calculated in accordance with ASC 718, based on the closing price per share on December 29, 2017.
-The value for stock option awards is calculated based on the "spread" between the closing price per share on December 29, 2017 of \$18.70 and the exercise price of the vested awards, to the extent such vested awards were "in the money."
+The Management Agreement with Mr. Gray provides that, as of immediately prior to the effective date of a Change in Control (as described below), all of Mr. Gray's then-outstanding equity awards (including stock options and RSUs) under the 2011 Plan or the 2018 Plan shall automatically accelerate and fully vest, subject to Mr. Gray's execution and delivery of a release.
+Upon a Change in Control, Mr. Gray would have 598,932 aggregate equity awards subject to accelerated vesting, with a value of \$2,049,600, assuming the event occurred on December 31, 2018.
+This amount represents the value of stock and accelerated stock option and award vesting if the event took place on December 31, 2018.
+The value for RSUs is calculated in accordance with ASC 718, based on the closing price per share on December 31, 2018.
+The value for stock option awards is calculated based on the "spread" between the closing price per share on December 31, 2018 and the exercise price of the vested awards, to the extent such vested awards were "in the money."